uaf-math/calc1/week1-ALEKS.md

 ## Week 1 Logistics

-The first homework and quiz of the class use the online software ALEKS PPL to help you review past prerequisite skills.
-You need to accomplish the following steps.
+The first week of class is a little different from the rest of the semester.
+We spend time at the beginning reviewing some prerequisite skills using the online software tool called ALEKS PPL.
+Both the first homework and the first quiz of the class will use ALEKS.
+Here is the timeline (which can also be viewed in calendar form at the [weekly schedule](https://uaf-math251.github.io/assets/general/Fall2021/M251_weekly_schedule.pdf).

-1. By Tuesday, January 14, log into ALEKS PPL **using the instructions below**.
+1. By Tuesday, August 24, complete an initial assessment in ALEKS.
 This is a different process from the UAF ALEKS placement test you may have used in the past.
+Completing this assessment on time earns you 10 points added to your Quiz 1 score.

-2. Take an initial assessment in ALEKS PPL by Wednesday, January 15 at 11:59pm.
-This assessment will be used to determine the skills you need to practice.
+2. By Friday, August 27, schedule a two-hour timeslot on Tuesday, August 30 to take your proctored ALEKS assessment.

-3. Using ALEKS PPL's learning mode, either complete 90% of your pie, or spend 10 hours in it reviewing.
-You have until Monday, January 20 at 11:59pm to finish this task, which will count as your first homework grade.
+3. By Monday, August 30, complete 90% of your ALEKS pie **or** spend at least 5 hours in the ALEKS Learning Mode.
+Completion of the ALEKS pie / Learning Mode requirement will count as the first homework of the semester.

-4. Schedule a two-hour timeslot to take Quiz 1 on Tuesday, January 21.
+4. On Tuesday, August 31, take a proctored ALEKS assessment that will count as Quiz 1.

 ## How to first log into ALEKS PPL.

 1. You will need two codes before you begin
-	* The course code, **4JTUU-AQVJ9**.
+	* The course code, **FIX ME**.
-	* Your personal ALEKS access code, which you can access from within BlackBoard.
-Go to our course and then `My Grades`.
+	* Your personal ALEKS access code, which you can access from within Canvas.
+Go to our course and then click `Grades` on the left menu.
 Your ALEKS access code will be the first entry in the grade spreadsheet.

-2. Go to [ALEKS](https://www.aleks.com) and click on the yellow new student button.
+2. Go to [ALEKS](https://www.aleks.com) and click on the new student tab at the top right.

    <div class='x-scroll'><p><img src="assets/ALEKS/login.png" alt="login" width="350px" /></p></div>

-3. Enter the class code **4JTUU-AQVJ9** in the next screen.
+3. Enter the class code **FIX ME** in the next screen.

    <div class='x-scroll'><p><img src="assets/ALEKS/classcode.png" alt="class code" width="350px" /></p></div>